nikitavoloboev/data/books/books.md

 - [Libby](https://meet.libbyapp.com/) - Local library of thousands of ebooks and audiobooks.
 - [Why books don’t work (2019)](https://andymatuschak.org/books/)
 - [BookBrowser](https://github.com/geek1011/BookBrowser) - Easy-to-use tool to generate a web-based ePub and PDF ebook browser.
+- [Now, what do I read?](https://nowwhatdoiread.com/) - Enter your favorite book and get a list of suggested books to read.